 …after pictures.

 And also take the plastic pin out and cut of some of its holder, like this.
-Especially if you use the same USB mounting cable as me (See the chapter about the I/O back panel):
+Especially if you use the same USB mounting cable as I did (see the chapter about the I/O back panel):

-I used my Dremmel and it was an easy task.
-Just watch out so you don’t hit the cover opening mechanism in all this grey plastic excitement.
+I used my Dremel, and it was an easy task.
+Just watch out so you do not hit the cover-opening mechanism in all this grey plastic excitement.

 Power

-Some how I managed to kill the first board by solder these wires.
+Somehow I managed to kill the first board by soldering these wires.
 So this time I did a minimum solder effort.
-But it did the trick any how.
+But it did the trick anyway.

-The step-down module I used is a XL4005.
-Don’t use the LM2596 that I first used.
+The step-down module I used is an XL4005. ⚠ Do not use the LM2596 that I used first.
 Since it gave the build all sorts of power issues.

-Set it to 5.15 V (same as the original DC wall plug measured with my multi-meter), after down-steping from previous 6,18 V or 7,56 V (differs from usage and measurement tool, so I am not sure here) from the PS1 PSU.
+Set it to 5.15 V (the same as the original DC wall plug, as measured with my multimeter), after stepping down from the previous 6.18 V or 7.56 V from the PS1 PSU (this differs depending on usage and measurement tool, so I am not entirely sure here).

-Not to high, because the network (Rj45) port will hit the top cover.
-In contrast it maybe will be a good idea to keep the board a bit tight to the top part over that network port just so that the DE10-Nano can’t move inside the Playstation case later on.
+Not too high, because the network (RJ45) port will hit the top cover.
+In contrast, it may be a good idea to keep the board a bit tight against the top part above that network port, so that the DE10-Nano cannot move inside the PlayStation case later on.

-Note: If you will you can use the extra space under the board itself (for cable management or whatever) like USB cable or the extension 40pin ribbon cable (see the later chapter for the I/O board install).
+Note: If you want, you can use the extra space under the board itself for cable management or for things like a USB cable or the 40-pin ribbon cable extension (see the later chapter on the I/O board installation).

-Stand ofs in three of the four corners make it reasonable secure.
-No bricks and not even screwed in to the board itself in this end.
+Standoffs in three of the four corners make it reasonably secure.
+No brackets, and it is not even screwed into the board itself in the end.

 The front ports

-Take a deep breath and heat up your solder iron.
-Note that a PS1 controller (sometimes) got 8 pins but we only use 7 here (1-6 & 8).
-For the rest I let the pictures (A, B, C) below talk for themselves:
+Take a deep breath and heat up your soldering iron.
+Note that a PS1 controller sometimes has 8 pins, but we only use 7 here (1–6 and 8).
+For the rest, I will let the pictures (A, B, C) below speak for themselves:

-A) Take the blue plastic shell of the USB to PS1/PS2 -hub, and start solder some wires.
+A) Remove the blue plastic shell from the USB-to-PS1/PS2 hub and start soldering some wires.

-C) I used some cable ties for a more tidy result. #cablemanagement FTW.
+C) I used some cable ties for a tidier result.. #cablemanagement FTW.

 Power consumption

-Now back to the topic of power consumption (remember my risk Power consumption?).
-To try out the power consumption of the parts, but mostly to stress test the PS1 PSU itself.
-I write my conclusions down below and some numbers for whomever will find it helpful:
+Now back to the topic of power consumption (remember my concern in the Risk chapter about power consumption?).
+To test the power consumption of the parts, but mostly to stress-test the PS1 PSU itself.
+I have written my conclusions and some numbers below for anyone who may find them helpful:

-I bought myself an EU socket watt measurement tool, and a USB Volt/Ampere meter named “Charger Doctor“.
-And with internal 5.15 V, (down-steped from PSU voltage output 7,56 V, but should have been be 7,4 V according to Retroconsoles.fandom.com) from my PSU (being an EU plug running on 234-237 W), it show me these results:
+I bought myself an EU socket watt measurement tool, and a USB Volt/Ampere meter named ”Charger Doctor”.
+With an internal 5.15 V supply, (down-steped from PSU voltage output 7,56 V, though it should have been 7.4 V according to Retroconsoles.fandom.com) from my PSU, running on an EU mains supply of 234–237 V, it showed the following results:

-Also worth noting is that my BT USB dongle (CSR 4.0) adds almost 1 W when it is plugged in (while searching for devices to be paired with).
+It is also worth noting that my BT USB dongle (CSR 4.0) added almost 1 W when it was plugged in while searching for devices to pair with.

 The test: